haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 * `restraints`: Contains the interface information and the correspond restraint files for HADDOCK
 * `runs`: Contains pre-calculated (partial) run results for the various scenarios in this tutorial
 * `scripts`: Contains a variety of scripts used in this tutorial
+* `utils`: Contains a variety of utilities used in this tutorial

 <hr>
 ### Setup for the ISGC2023 HADDOCK workshop in Taipei